 There are no less than 9 different technologies developed for 3D printing.
 Printing Atom’s review on the best printers has all types of 3D printing technology listed, however, we are just going to briefly explain the most common 3 types.
 These are:

 FDM – Fused Deposition Modeling

 Fused deposition modelling (FDM) is very commonly used in private homes for 3D printing with plastic.
 It is sometimes known as fused filament fabrication (FFF) due to the way the process works.
 This kind of 3D printer works by pushing a plastic filament layer-by-layer onto a build platform.
+Choosing a 3D printer for you depends on what type of work you will be producing as well as how much of it.
 This means it is very quick and cheap but can result in rough finishes and products that are not very strong.

 SLA – Stereolithography